-Bundled payments would be a better alternative, encouraging quality without penalizing hospitals unfairly, says Donald Fry, MD, executive vice president for clinic outcomes management with MPA Healthcare Solutions in Chicago and adjunct professor of surgery at Northwestern University Feinberg School of Medicine.
-Fry notes that factors such as income levels, employment, geographic location from the index hospital, and a caregiver in the home of the patient need to considered in the payment structure, and in the likelihood that patients will seek ED or readmission care.
+Bundled payments would be a better alternative, encouraging quality without penalizing hospitals unfairly, says Donald Fry, MD, executive vice president for clinic outcomes management with MPA Healthcare Solutions in Chicago, and adjunct professor of surgery at Northwestern University Feinberg School of Medicine.
+Fry notes that factors such as income levels, employment, geographic location from the index hospital, and a caregiver in the patient’s home need to be considered in the payment structure, and in the likelihood that patients will seek ED or readmission care.

 Bundled payment strategies can do this with appropriate databases and could eliminate the Medicare Hospital Readmissions Reduction Program in its entirety, Fry says.